-British Literature from the English Civil War to the French Revolution from Revolution in England in mid seventeenth century to that in late eighteenth century France broadly comment upon the ushering in of a different kind of modernity in Europe availed through social, political and cultural changes.
+British Literature from the English Civil War to the French Revolution

+Course Objectives: This course on Neoclassical British literature attempts to bring into the fore 'the dialectic of enlightenment'.
+The texts of this course as products of the changing pattern of history from Revolution in England in mid seventeenth century to that in late eighteenth century France broadly comment upon the ushering in of a different kind of modernity in Europe availed through social, political and cultural changes.
 They also show how the literary/cultural milieu shifts from embracing the empiricist assumptions to adopting the modes of idealism as apparently two contradictory facets of enlightenment.
 The emergence of the middle class, an issue gradually developing since the English Revolution, in the public sphere of the English life is marked by the components of this course.